jim-olsen/StarlinkRemote/README.md

 ## Build the Svelte Application

 Before you can run the python server, you need to build the Svelte application.
-Note that you must have npm already installed on your system.
+Note that you must have npm already installed on your system and the Node version must be v14 or higher.
 Then simply:

 ```
 cd ./src/svelte